MicrosoftDocs/windows-itpro-docs/windows/client-management/implement-server-side-mobile-application-management.md

 ## Supported CSPs

-MAM on Windows supports the following configuration service providers (CSPs).
+WIP supports the following configuration service providers (CSPs).
 All other CSPs are blocked.
 Note the list may change later based on customer feedback:

 - [AppLocker CSP](mdm/applocker-csp.md) for configuration of Windows Information Protection enterprise allowed apps.
 - [ClientCertificateInstall CSP](mdm/clientcertificateinstall-csp.md) for installing VPN and Wi-Fi certs.